 China: Former governor of Liaoning (1994-98) Wen Shizhen dies.

 Peru: Pedro Castillo is sworn in as president.
-On July 29 he names Guido Bellido as prime minister, with Héctor Béjar Rivera as foreign minister, Walter Edison Ayala Gonzales as defense minister, and Juan Manuel Carrasco Millones as interior minister (all sworn in same day); on July 30 Pedro Francke Ballvé is appointed and sworn in as finance minister.
+On July 29 he names Guido Bellido as prime minister, with Héctor Béjar Rivera as foreign minister, Walter Ayala as defense minister, and Juan Manuel Carrasco Millones as interior minister (all sworn in same day); on July 30 Pedro Francke Ballvé is appointed and sworn in as finance minister.

 United States: Former governor of Colorado (1975-87) Richard D. Lamm dies.